aeharding/metar-taf-parser/README.md

 ### Higher level parsing: The Forecast abstraction

 TAF reports are a little funky...
-FM, BECMG, PROB, etc. You may find the `Forecast` abstraction more helpful.
+FM, BECMG, PROB, weird validity periods, etc. You may find the higher level `Forecast` abstraction more helpful.

+> **Important:** The `Forecast` abstraction makes some assumptions in order to make it easier to consume the TAF.
+If you want different behavior, you may want to use the lower level `parseTAF` function directly (see above).
+Below are some of the assumptions the `Forecast` API makes:
+>
+> 1. The `validity` object found from `parseTAF`'s `trend[]` is too low level.
+Instead, you will find `start` and `end` on the base `Forecast` object.
+The end of a `FM` and `BECMG` group is derived from the start of the next trend, or the end of the report validity.
+>
+>     Additionally, there is an additional property, `by`, on `BECMG` trends for when conditions are expected to finish transitioning.
+You will need to type guard `type = BECMG` to access this property.
+>
+> 2.  `BECMG` trends are hydrated with the context of previous trends.
+For example, if:
+>
+>         TAF SBBR 221500Z 2218/2318 15008KT 9999 FEW045
+>           BECMG 2308/2310 09002KT
+>
+>     Then the `BECMG` group will also have visibility and clouds from previously found conditions, with updated winds

 #### `parseTAFAsForecast`